log2timeline/dftimewolf/docs/recipe-list.md

 ## `grr_huntresults_ts`

-Fetches the ersults of a GRR hunt, processes them with Plaso, and exports the results to Timesketch.
+Fetches the results of a GRR hunt, processes them with Plaso, and exports the results to Timesketch.

 **Details:**